-Usually, Greek Orthodox Easter occurs on the different weekend than Catholic and begins with a solemn Holy Week that ends with grotesque Good Friday and a massive celebration on Easter Sunday.
-Many different events are organized during the Easter Week, with most beautiful traditions in the Pyrgos village.
-There, by the end of the Holy Week, every house is illuminated with dozens of candlelight, and processions wander through the streets.
+Greek Orthodox Easter begins with a solemn Holy Week, which culminates with Good Friday mourning ceremonies and a massive celebration on Easter Sunday.
+Visitors can witness many religious events during the Easter Week on Santorini, with the most beautiful traditions happening in the Pyrgos village.
+On Saturday, every house in Pyrgos is illuminated with dozens of candles, and several candlelit processions march through the streets.

-In Megalochori a great feast is held on the Saturday of Lazarus, right at the central square of the village.
+In Megalochori, a great feast is held on the Saturday of Lazarus, right at the central square of the village.
 A huge 12-m cross is decorated with flowers.
 In Oia, the picturesque church of Panagia Platsani is the center of Easter celebrations and ceremonies.
 Most villages mark Holy Friday with a procession of the epitaph.
 In Fira, there are two epitaph processions that meet in the central square.
-Easter preparations all over Santorini also includes white-washing houses and decorating churches with flowers.
-On Thursday women bake special pastry tsourekia and melitinia.
+Easter preparations all over Santorini also include white-washing houses and decorating churches with flowers.
+On Thursday, women bake special pastry tsourekia and melitinia.

-One of the unique traditions here occurs on Easter Sunday.
-While the priest is giving his speech the patrons of the church throw fireworks in the yard.
-The church organizes most of the events, and families also celebrate the holiday with some traditional Easter food.
-Remember, though, that this is a public holiday when most businesses close.
+One of the unique traditions occurs on Easter Sunday.
+While the priest is giving his speech, the patrons of the church throw fireworks in the yard.
+The churches organize most of the events, and families also celebrate the holiday at homes with some traditional Easter food.

 Easter is a beautiful time to visit Santorini, but keep in mind that tavernas might be closed on Good Friday.
 Easter Sunday is a public holiday when most businesses are closed.